 Build Your Army of Supporters

 The difference between a small nonprofit that makes it and one that struggles is often how well they utilize volunteers.
-Some nonprofits relegate volunteers to tasks like working events, greeting visitors, or handling out flyers.
+Some nonprofits relegate volunteers to tasks like working events, greeting visitors, or handing out flyers.
 But the world is full of skilled, talented, passionate people!
 And you can further your mission by tapping into that talent and passion in your volunteers.

 - Bookkeepers and accountants